Patrick-Yevych/timetable-builder/README.md

 ## Overview
-timetable-builder is an android app which assists university students in creating their semestre timetables.
+timetable-builder is an android app which assists university students in creating their semester timetables.
 It uses a graph ADT and pathfinding algorithm to compute a subset of sections such that the total downtime between them is minimized.

 ## Table of Contents
 - [Overview](#overview)